Lifelong Graph Learning: Related Work

+FastGCN \cite{chen2018fastgcn} applied importance sampling to reduce variance and perform node sampling for each layer independently, resulting in a constant sample size in all layers. \cite{huang2018adaptive} sampled lower layer conditioned on the top one ensuring higher accuracy and fixed-size sampling.
+Subgraph sampling techniques were also developed to reduce memory consumption. \cite{chiang2019cluster} sampled a block of nodes in a dense subgraph identified by a clustering algorithm and restricted the neighborhood search within the subgraph.
+SAINT \cite{zeng2020graphsaint} constructed mini-batches by sampling the training graph.

-Nevertheless, most of the sampling techniques still require a pre-processing of the entire graph to determine the graph sampling process or require the presence of the entire graph to the model, which makes those algorithms not directly applicable to lifelong learning.
-In this paper, we hypothesize that a different graph structure is required for lifelong learning, and the new structure is not necessary to maintain the original/intuitive meaning of the nodes and edges.
+Nevertheless, most of the sampling techniques still require a pre-processing of the entire graph to determine the sampling process or require a complete graph structure, which makes those algorithms not directly applicable to lifelong learning.
+In this paper, we hypothesize that a different graph structure is required for lifelong learning, and the new structure is not necessary to maintain its original meaning.
+We noticed that there is some recent work focusing on continual graph learning, but they employ different formulations.
+For example, several exemplar selection methods are tested on ER-GNN \cite{zhou2020continual}.
+A weight preserving method is introduced to growing graph \cite{liu2020overcoming}.
+A combined strategy of regularization and data rehearsal is introduced to learn streaming graphs in \cite{wang2020streaming}.
+To overcome the incomplete structure, \cite{galke2020incremental} learns a temporal graph in sliding window.